Skip to content

 Arkansas HVAC license renewal

 All HVAC licenses need to be renewed each year from the date they were issued.You can renew your license online at the HVAC Individual Licence Renewal Portal.
-Renewal fees are the same as the initial fee to obtain your license.
+License renewal fees are the same as the initial fee to obtain your license.

 What happens if my HVAC license expires?